zielichowski/account/README.md

 - Clean architecture aka Port and Adapters
 - Rest API (not RestFull -> missing hypermedia)
 - A modular monolith with modularization on package level.
-That provides high cohesion, low coupling and great options for a journey to microservices.
+That provides high cohesion, low coupling and great options for the journey to microservices.

 # Build and Run